-Modification of a reservation is now supported in NSI v2.0.
+Modification of a reservation is supported in NSI CS v2.0.
 The reserve request message is used for both the initial reservation and subsequent modifications.
 A version number is specified in the reservation request message.
 The number is an integer and should be monotonically increasing with each subsequent modification.
 The version number is updated after a commit results in a transition to the reserved state.
 A query will return the currently committed reservation version number.

-Currently, modification of start_time, end_time and bandwidth are supported.
+Currently, modification of start time, end time and bandwidth are supported.